 Yes, they can go to sleep by themselves if not hungry!

-This you should do both at night and every time your baby takes a nap at day time.
+This you should do both at night and every time your baby takes a nap in the daytime.

-During his first weeks your baby will probably fall asleep at your breast every time he nurses (or with the bottle).
+During his or her first weeks, your baby will probably fall asleep at your breast every time he nurses (or with the bottle).
 Don’t worry about it.

-When he is a little bit older, at two months or so, you can feed him while he is still not too tired and then put a tired, full baby to bed half an hour later.
+When he or she is a little bit older, at two months or so, you can feed your baby while still not too tired and then put a tired, full baby to bed half an hour later.

 Two of my kids slept in a cradle during their first four months.
 Our youngest slept in a regular crib.
 Not good.
 How do you rock a crib??
 Well, you could buy Vyssanlull feet to the bed, a great Swedish invention.

-If you can’t find any of these in your country, and you don’t want to invest in a cradle, you could use buy either a rocking crib like the DaVinci Alpha Mini Rocking Crib or a similar one or use your stroller.
+If you can’t find any of these in your country, and you don’t want to invest in a cradle, you could use buy either a rocking crib or use your stroller.
 (Although, there might be safety issues involved.
 For example, the baby could fall out.)
-If you use your stroller I suggest that you only use it when you are awake.
+If you use your stroller, I suggest that you only use it when you are awake.

 It is of course not ideal that the infant needs to be rocked to go back to sleep, but as a means to lengthen the time between his nursing moments, I think it is a great method, at least it has worked for me!